CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```BARRICADABLE_WINDOW``` Window that can be barricaded.
 - ```BASHABLE``` Players + Monsters can bash this.
 - ```BLOCK_WIND``` This terrain will block the effects of wind.
+- ```BURROWABLE``` Burrowing monsters can travel under this terrain, while most others can't (e.g. graboid will traverse under the chain link fence, while ordinary zombie will be stopped by it).
 - ```BUTCHER_EQ``` Butcher's equipment - required for full butchery of corpses.
 - ```CAN_SIT``` Furniture the player can sit on.
 Player sitting near furniture with the "FLAT_SURF" tag will get mood bonus for eating.
 - ```CHIP``` Used in construction menu to determine if wall can have paint chipped off.